FAQs

 -

-The campground has a strict policy of no dogs or pets allowed onsite.
+The campground has a strict no dogs or pets policy.

 -

-The meals will be mostly vegetarian with vegan and gluten free options, and on Friday and Saturday nights we will have meat options for dinner.
+Meals will be primarily vegetarian, with vegan and gluten free options available.
+On Friday and Saturday evenings, meat options will also be offered for dinner.

 -

-No, the kitchen area is reserved for our on-site chef who will be preparing food for those who have purchased meal passes.
+No, the kitchen area is reserved exclusively for our on-site chef, who will be preparing meals for guests who have purchased meal passes.

-In addition to the main cafeteria, we will also have a few food vendors who only want to purchase individual meals.
+In addition to the main cafeteria service, there will also be a small selection of food vendors on-site for those who prefer to purchase individual meals.

 -

-There are no refunds for this event, however you can resell your ticket if needed on the official Facebook event page.
+All sales are final.
+However, you can resell your ticket if needed on the official Facebook event page.

 -

-Whether you are driving to the land or are taking the shuttle bus, upon arrival you will first park your car in the general parking area and then you'll walk over to the check-in station which will be under a canopy tent, also in the parking lot.
-There is where you will check-in with our rockstar team and will receive your bracelet + instructions on where your accommodations are.
+Whether you are driving to the land or arriving by shuttle bus, all guests will first arrive at the general parking area.
+From there, you’ll walk to the check-in station located under a canopy tent in the parking lot.

 Thursday: 2PM–8PM